Improved precision and accuracy of electron energy-loss spectroscopy quantification via fine structure fitting with constrained optimization: Results

 The next step is to correct the average elemental abundances per unit cell by renormalizing the three estimates to a unit sum.
 This step is needed to correct for thickness inhomogeneities.
 We now assume further that the true elemental abundances are the same for each unit cell, and hence that the precision on the abundance estimates is given by the standard deviation \emph{between} unit cells.

 In Table.~\ref{table:tbsco3}, the averages and standard deviations of the elemental abundances thus obtained are shown.
 It is clear that of all four methods \constrained \ yields the smallest standard deviation for the three elements.
-Furthermore, note that with the current treatment it is not possible to comment on accuracy because the dynamical scattering due to the sample's zone axis orientation modifies the estimated elemental abundances.\footnote{A more thorough treatment of the effects of dynamical scattering is provided by \cite{allen2015ultram} and \cite{lobato2016ultram}.}
+Furthermore, we cannot comment on the accuracy of the elemental abundance estimates because the dynamical scattering due to the sample's zone axis orientation modifies the apparent abundances.
+Treating the associated channeling falls outside of the scope of this work and we refer to \cite{allen2015ultram} and \cite{lobato2016ultram} for a thorough treatment of the subject.

 Further insight is gained with the ternary plots in Fig~\ref{fig:TbScO_ternary}, that provide a two-dimensional representation of the three-dimensional joint probability distribution of the \ce{Tb}, \ce{Sc} and \ce{O} abundances.
 Not only is the distribution narrowest for \constrained, neither does it show the strong correlation between abundances from which the other three methods suffer.